egel-lang/egel/PREBUILT.md

 * MacOS and Windows releases come with the four dependencies as dynamic libraries.

+  MacOS runs with some elaborate security mechanism for trusted apps these days and the application and dynamic libraries are _not_ signed with a developer certificate.

+  I was able to run the interpreter on MacOS by signing the the binaries and removing the quarantine attribute.

 * A BSD release is planned for the future.